 Stable motions are of crucial importance in the context of biped robots.
 Thus, the following chapter of the document will describe the motion control process emphasizing the Dortmund Walking Engine which has been the first closed loop walking engine applied to the Nao in RoboCup 2008.
 The version of RoboCup 2010 was able to reach walking speeds of up to 44cm/s, which is, to our knowledge, the highest speed yet achieved with the robot Nao.
+Due to smaller enhancements of the existing walking algorithm for 2014 it is now possible to reach this speed in-game.
 Incidentally this speed exceeds the "theoretical maximum walking speed" given by Aldebaran in an earlier specification by almost 50%.
 For RoboCup 2011, a lot of effort was put into the development of a walk that is able to cope with a higher center of mass that results into the mitigation of the problem of quickly overheating joints.
 Another important task was to reduce the intensity of oscillations of the body that occur during the movement of the robot.

 This system proved to be fast and stable.
 For RoboCup 2012 the system was therefore only slightly changed.
-Instead, we improved the dynamic kick introduced for RoboCup 2011.
+Instead, we improved the dynamic kick introduced for RoboCup 2011, called instant kick.
 It is now possible to execute a kick within a motion cycle without interrupting or delaying the walking motion.
+For RoboCup 2014 we extended this kick by the ability to kick in an arbitrary direction.
 One positive side effect is that the kick is also stabilized by the walking engine.
 The kick will be introduced in chapter 2.2.2.